Ash

 Like, the postcards with the forest and the ocean and the bears.

-If you’re visiting this long, you’re going to need more days in Vancouver to branch out to some other local gems:
+If you’re visiting this long, you’re going to need more days to explore Vancouver to branch out to some other local gems:

 • Whistler: North America’s greatest ski resort is a gem in winter or summer